synthesio/zconfig/README.md

 Once compiled, the special flag `help` can be passed to the binary to display a list of the available configuration keys, in their cli and env form, as well as their description and default values.
+(The message can be configured, see `zconfig.Processor.Usage`).

 ```shell
 $ ./a.out --help